 You can download our slideshow Why do enterprises and companies adopt Kubernetes?

-Components of Kubernetes architecture diagram are nodes (set of machines) and the control plane.
+Components of the Kubernetes architecture diagram are nodes (set of machines) and the control plane.
 Now, let’s get deeper into those components.

 Master Node is the starting point for all administrative tasks, and its responsibility is managing the Kubernetes architecture diagram.